ftclausen/ftclausen.github.io/_posts/2017-03-13-lessons_learned_supporting_ci_for_a_javascript_project.markdown

 ## Single command to start App or Tests

-**Why?**: Simplicity.
+**Why?** Simplicity.
 Simple startup makes CI easier and less error prone.
 It also makes it much easier for people to set up local development environments.

 Consolidate tasks into, for example, a single grunt task so that CI folks can